cabarius/ToyBox/readme.md

 # Development Setup
 1. Install ToyBox mod into your game via Unity Mod Manager
 1. Clone the git repo
-1. You can contribute to Rogue Trader, Wrath or both of them.
-If you only want to contribute to one you can unload the unused one in Visual Studio and only need to setup the variable for the one you need.
-1. Locate the install folder of Pathfinder Wrath of the Righteous and/or Warhammer 40,000 Rogue Trader.
-1. Go to System Properties > Environment Variables and add WrathPath and/or RoguePath with a value that looks like this:
-        `WrathPath`   `C:\Program Files (x86)\Steam\steamapps\common\Pathfinder Second Adventure`
-		`RoguePath`   `C:\Program Files (x86)\Steam\steamapps\common\Warhammer 40,000 Rogue Trader`
-1. First time and when the game updates make sure you clean the solution to trigger the publicize step
+1. Build the solution twice and restart Visual Studio
-1. build the solution debug and it will automatically build and install into the mod folder in the game
+1. Now you can just change things and build the solution and it will automatically build and install into the mod folder in the game
-1.  when you rebuild you can go to the mod and hit the reload button at the top to make it use the latest
 1. **Important** If you are adding a feature or fixing a bug please add a release note entry to the *ReadMe.md*.
 This is how we tell our the world about your great work^_^
     1. Find the highest release name near the top.
 It will look something like `### Ver 1.3.7 (Coming Soon)`.
     1. Usually it is 0.0.1 higher than the current release but please check on Nexus.
 If not please add a new Version entry at the top for the next release using proper markdown.